ronaldtorres/website/life/index.md

 > Recuerda que sobre todo al principio, la motivación es una montaña rusa: va y viene con mucha facilidad.

 > Lánzate solo si estás muy seguro de que es lo que realmente quieres.
 Si no te imaginas más feliz haciendo otra cosa.
 Tu gasolina inicial va a ser el optimismo: asegúrate de tener el depósito lleno.

+#### Louis Zamperini

+> All I want to tell young people is that you're not going to be anything in life unless you learn to commit to a goal.
+You have to reach deep within yourself to see if you are willing to make the sacrifices.

+> I'd made it this far and refused to give up because all my life I had always finished the race.

+> One moment of pain is worth a lifetime of glory

+> You only have one life.
+You should never be too busy to save it.